DNSC-6290-Group-6/Assignments/README.md

 * The EBM model in this project is beneficial because it can predict the annual percentage rate (APR) charged for a mortgage while taking into consideration fairness, security and accuracy using mortgage, debt, and income information from the Home Mortgage Disclosure Act (HDMA) data.
 * The intended users for this model are for people interested in learning how to implement an EBM model.
 * Although the model's intended purpose is to accurately predict APR charged for a mortgage, it can also serve as a template for other users to better understand how to implement an EBM model that takes discrimination, security, and privacy into consideration.

-* The EBM model was designed to address:
+### 2a.)
+The EBM model was designed to address:
-   * Discrimination by testing and remediating using adverse impact ratio (AIR)
+* Discrimination by testing and remediating using adverse impact ratio (AIR).
+    * dd

 #### Figure 1:

-   * Security by conducting a white-hat model extraction attack and identifying vulnerabilities
+* Security by conducting a white-hat model extraction attack and identifying vulnerabilities.
+    *

 #### Figure 2:

-   * Accuracy by conducting residual analysis and remediating discovered bugs
+* Accuracy by conducting residual analysis and remediating discovered bugs.
+    *

 #### Figure 3: